Introduction:

 4. Security of Patient Data

 One of the major benefits of EHR interoperable solutions is the security of patient health data.
-Since health data have higher chances of getting hacked or attacked, health leaders and providers ensure regulatory compliant EHR systems.
-Moreover, EHR interoperability also secures the patient data by constant tracking and assessing it.
+Since health data have higher chances of getting hacked or attacked, health leaders and providers ensure regulatory-compliant EHR systems.
+Moreover, EHR interoperability also secures patient data by constantly tracking and assessing it.
 Besides, the care providers have complete control and rights to see how the PHI is used.

 5. Inter-Organization Communication